Supporting all Children at our School

 - Review our stakeholder communication procedures to ensure that all voices have the opportunity to participate in the Trust's policies and action (relative to protected characteristics) and that the profile of Equality matters remains high.

-- Review how effectively British values are promoted and reflective within school life and our relationships with our local community.
+- Review how effectively British Values are promoted and reflected within school life and our relationships with our local community.

 - Publish information to show how the school meets the aims of the general public sector equality duty.